Last year World Vision helped more than

 The massive exodus of citizens leaving Venezuela is currently considered one of the biggest humanitarian crises on the globe.
 It is estimated that nearly 5.5 million Venezuelans have left their country in search of better living conditions and security.

-The Syria Crisis has now been raging for seven long years.
 More than six million people have been forced from their homes within Syria, fleeing Aleppo and other centres of conflict and pouring into new areas which are already troubled and insecure.
 Approximately 5.6 million people have managed to escape Syria, of these UNICEF estimates 2.6 million are children.
 They are now facing challenges no child should ever endure, missing school, working as child labourers and girls vulnerable to early marriage.

 Central African Republic Emergency